 There are two main inputs to the forecast.
 The first input is the sum of the story point estimates for all the features in the backlog, or all the features in the next release.
 The second input is the forecasted velocity of the team.

 The forecasted velocity is very straightforward for teams that are up and running.
 You can use an average of the last 3 sprints, or even take the latest sprint velocity as a forecast for the future. s an acceptable method.
 Using the previous sprint is also acceptable.

 With these two numbers in mind, the forecast is created by showing a sprint by sprint burn up of completed work.
 Each sprint the Scrum Team plots the actual cumulative work completed, and then they use the velocity to create a forecast line for the completion of the rest of the features in the release.

 You can see how this works in the two examples that follow – one created in Excel and another one hand drawn on a flip chart and hung in the team room.

 Keys to Success with Agile Forecasts

 In order for reality-based forecasting to be effective, there are a couple of requirements.
 First, we need the team’s past velocity to be a good predictor of the future.
 This is one of several reasons why it is a must to have team members dedicated full-time to just the one team.

-With partial contribution, commitment is weakened and performance becomes less stable and predictable.
+With partial contribution or rotating team members, commitment is weakened and performance becomes less stable and predictable.
 Read more about why assigning people part time to Agile Projects is a really really bad idea.